PaulienVa/rugbymatch/exercices/Ex1.md

 *Note that this test was written in Kotlin and was perfectly working with a Java class*

 ###  c - Add one method to a data class

 A rugby teams is formed by 15 starting players and 7 substitutes.
 This means that a player can be either starting or a sub.
+The players with back number 1 until 15 are starting.

 You can write a `get` function in the Player data class called `isStarting()` using the following syntax:
 ```kotlin
 val isStarting